ptomulik/typeout/README.rst

 Things that are missing:

-  - preregistered types from most standard library, e.g. std::string,
-    std::tuple and so on,
+  - preregistered types from most standard library, e.g. std::string, and so on,
   - good support for integral values, pointers and references as template parameters, and other non-type template parameters,
   - registering function types, function templates, and so on,